AsherTeo/MR-Beast-Data-Analytics/README.md

 ## Objective

-The primary objective of this project is to provide a detailed analysis of MrBeast's content, uncovering patterns, trends, and insights that contribute to a comprehensive understanding of his video landscape.
-The focus is on leveraging Python as the main tool to perform all aspects of data work, including data wrangling, exploratory data analysis (EDA), and machine learning.
+The primary objective of this project is to employ machine learning techniques, specifically using `scikit-learn` in Python, to predict the view count of MrBeast's videos.
+This overarching goal involves leveraging Python as the primary tool for all data-related tasks, including data wrangling, exploratory data analysis (EDA), and the development of predictive models.

 ### Specific Objectives: